isai6360/Biker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+## Installation Node Modules
+Install Node and NPM and create new angular 8 project named biker and then replace Src the folder.
+Follow the package.Json file as given in this example.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.